openedx/openedx-ledger/docs/decisions/0002-ledger-balance-enforcement.rst

       # create a transaction with the given quantity

 However, without leveraging any database or other guardrails to prevent race conditions, the sample code alone does not guarantee an always-positive balance.
-For example, two requests may attempt a subsidy redemption close in time:
+For example, two requests may attempt a subsidy redemption close in time, resulting in a negative ledger balance:

 +-----------------+-----------------------+-----------------------+
 | Ledger Balance  |  Request 1            | Request 2             |